The Prince of Egypt: Home media

-The Prince of Egypt was released on DVD, VHS, and Laserdisc on September 14, 1999.
-The ownership of the film was assumed by DreamWorks Animation when that company split from DreamWorks Pictures in 2004; as of July 2018, the rights to the film are now owned by Universal Pictures via its acquisition of DWA.
-A Blu-ray of the movie was released on October 16, 2018.
-For the 25th anniversary of the film, a 4K Blu-ray was released on March 14, 2023.
-However, every release of the film on home media used a 35mm print of the film, rather than using the original files to encode the movie directly to digital.
+The Prince of Egypt was released on DVD, VHS, and LaserDisc in the United States on September 14, 1999.
+It was released worldwide over a two-month period, the fastest global rollout for a home media release at the time.
+The ownership of the film was assumed by DreamWorks Animation (DWA) when that company split from DreamWorks Pictures in 2004; as of July 2018, the rights to the film are now owned by Universal Pictures via its parent company NBCUniversal's acquisition of DWA.
+A Blu-ray of the film was released on October 16, 2018, by Universal Pictures Home Entertainment.
+For the 25th anniversary of the film, a 4K Blu-ray utilizing the remastered print from the 2018 Annecy Film Festival screening, was released on March 14, 2023, and grossed $58,803, but every release of the film on home media prior to the 4K Blu-ray used a 35mm interpositive print of the film, rather than using the original files to encode the film directly to digital.